 He has been a frequent speaker nationally including at annual meetings of the Association of American Colleges and Universities and the Western Association of Schools and Colleges, on such topics as improving success for low-income students, reforming curricula, implementing inquiry-based learning, and engaging students in conversations about oppression and inequality.

 One focus of both his scholarly work and management practice has been radical and participatory democracy: how do you engage everyone who is a stakeholder, effectively and productively?
 He said his approach draws on the Quaker model of consensus and participation.
 Wingenbach believes democratic practices have to allow people to disagree fulsomely, meaningfully, and with understanding that the solution reflects everyone’s perspective.
 Much of his scholarly work centers on agonistic democracy, asserting that certain forms of political conflict can lead to positive results.

 HAMPSHIRE IN TRANSITION AND IN THE NEWS

-Seven months ago in December, 2019, Hampshire College enrolled more than 1,100 students, saw an increase an applications for Admissions, and was preparing to enroll a normal-size incoming class of close to 300 students.
+Seven months ago in December, 2018, Hampshire College enrolled more than 1,100 students, saw an increase in applications for Admissions, and was preparing to enroll a normal-size incoming class of close to 300 students.
 But like many small colleges across the region, Hampshire was facing challenges to its enrollment due to declines in the Northeast high school population.
 The College’s leadership was concerned about enrolling sufficient students and fundraising successfully to compete against colleges with much larger endowments.

 The Board of Trustees voted on February 1, 2019, to enroll only a limited incoming class, and the College downsized its Admissions staff while leaders explored options for a more solid business model.
 A high-profile debate ensued over whether to form a partnership with another institution, making national news.